Myeloproliferative neoplasm: MPN-U

-Patients with otherwise unexplained thrombosis and with neoplasms can not be classified in one of the other categories.
+Patients with otherwise unexplained thrombosis and with neoplasms that cannot be classified in one of the other categories.

 Treatment

 No curative drug treatment exists for MPNs.
 Hematopoietic stem cell transplantation can be a curative treatment for a small group of patients, however MPN treatment is typically focused on symptom control and myelosuppressive drugs to help control the production of blood cells.

 The goal of treatment for ET and PV is prevention of thrombohemorrhagic complications.
 The goal of treatment for MF is amelioration of anemia, splenomegaly, and other symptoms.
 Low-dose aspirin is effective in PV and ET.
 Tyrosine kinase inhibitors like imatinib have improved the prognosis of CML patients to near-normal life expectancy.

 Recently, a JAK2 inhibitor, namely ruxolitinib, has been approved for use in primary myelofibrosis.
 Trials of these inhibitors are in progress for the treatment of the other myeloproliferative neoplasms.

 Incidence

 Although considered rare diseases, incidence rates of MPNs are increasing, in some cases tripling.
 It is hypothesized that the increase may be related to improved diagnostic abilities from the identification of the JAK2 and other gene markers, as well as continued refinement of the WHO guidelines.

 There is wide variation in reported MPN incidence and prevalence worldwide, with a publication bias suspected for essential thrombocythemia and primary myelofibrosis.